TeilzeitTaco/noise/README.md

 * Closing the program could be tricky if compiled as GUI, so console mode is recommended.

 ### Thanks:
-The retro televison icon is provided by icons8.com, check them out!
+The retro televison icon (*noise.ico*) is provided by icons8.com, check them out!